mwiebe/numpy/doc/source/reference/c-api.iterator.rst

 .. cfunction:: NpyIter* NpyIter_AdvancedNew(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)

+   This is the same as :cfunc:`NpyIter_AdvancedNew2` but lacks the parameter ``subarray_ndim``.

+.. cfunction:: NpyIter* NpyIter_AdvancedNew2(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int subarray_ndim, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)

     Extends :cfunc:`NpyIter_MultiNew` with several advanced options providing more control over broadcasting and buffering.

     If 0/NULL values are passed to ``oa_ndim``, ``op_axes``, ``itershape``,
     and ``buffersize``, it is equivalent to :cfunc:`NpyIter_MultiNew`.

+    The parameter ``subarray_ndim`` controls how many dimensions the smallest unit of iteration sees.
+Set it to zero to iterate over each element as scalars, one to iterate over one-dimensional arrays, etc. The dimensions of the iterated subarrays match up with the rightmost dimensions of the iterator.

+    If ``NPY_ITER_CONTIG`` and non-zero ``subarray_ndim`` is specified, the sub-array provided will be C-contiguous.
+If you require an F-contiguous subarray, have the calling code take the transpose as necessary.
+Additionally, if :cdata:`NPY_ITER_EXTERNAL_LOOP` is
+    specified, the subarrays provided will be tightly packed one after another as well.

     The parameter ``oa_ndim``, when non-zero, specifies the number of dimensions that will be iterated with customized broadcasting.